jacksettles/Java-arcade/REFLECTION.md

 ## SAT 2019-11-16 @ 1:00PM EST

 1. **DONE:** Read project Desc.
 Familerized with starter code and event handler functionality.
 Decided Games: Astriods/Chess.
-ChessBoard has been created. implemented way to swap scenes with current main scene.
+ChessBoard has been created.
+Implemented way to swap scenes with current main scene.
 ChessPiece Parent class created.

 2. **TODO:** RD - Make piece classes containing move variants.
 Make peices interactable and  JS - Start Asteriods class work on interaction with ship Object.

 3. **PROB:** Git merging errors.
 Conflict problems.
 Converting classes to scenes.

+## TUE 2019-11-26 @ 4:30PM EST

+1. **DONE:** ChessPiece child classes made and integrated into ChessBoard grid.
+Main Menu created and swapping between scenes functionality implemented.
+Messed with ASCII animation through setText() and timeline.

+2. **TODO:** Figure out ChessPiece interaction with onMouseClicked then work on restrictions for movement.
+Decide if ChessPieces will have ImageViews as Objects for astetic.

+3. **PROB:** Interaction between ChessPiece and onMouseClicked.
+Trying to get Coords of Obj selected and moved.